chen445/Matching/README.md

 ## Introduction
-Matching Game is a classic elimination of the game which players must remove all the icons from the board.
-The board is N by N grid with different icons’ images.
-Players need to find icons with same pattern.
-After players click the two matching icons that have a path between them, icons will disappear from the board.
-The game will end when all icons disappear.
+Matching Game is a classic elimination of the game which players must remove all the images from the board.
+The board is N by N grid with different images.
+Players need to find images with same pattern.
+After players click the two matching images that have a path between them, images will disappear from the board.
+The game will end when all images disappear.

 Live Site: [Matching](https://chen445.github.io/Matching/)